-(1) Represent RSU awards, which vest ratably over a three-year period from the grant date.

-(2) These amounts include dividend equivalents, accrued through February 29, 2024, of the underlying equity award that will vest if, and when, the RSUs to which such dividend equivalent relate becomes vested.

-(3) The fair market value of the RSU and PSU awards is based upon the closing market price of AZZ Common Stock as of February 29, 2024, which was \$72.80.

-(4) Amounts in this column represent PSUs granted on May 9, 2022 and April 28, 2023 as indicated, which have a three-year performance cycle and will vest and become payable, if at all, on the third anniversary of the grant date.
-The amounts in this column also include accrued dividend equivalents through February 29, 2024, that will vest if, and when the PSUs to which such dividend equivalents relate become vested.

-(5) These shares represent "Earned PSUs" under the 2014 Plan which were earned over a three-year performance period beginning on March 1, 2021 and ending on February 29, 2024 based on the Company's TSR relative to its industry peer group over the performance cycle and include accrued dividend equivalents through February 29, 2024, that will vest if, and when the shares to which such dividend equivalents relate become vested.
-Earned PSUs vest on May 4, 2024 subject to the awardee continuing to be an employee through such vesting date.
-For additional information regarding these awards and the associated performance metric, see "Compensation Discussion & Analysis - FY2022 Performance Shares Earned in FY2024."
+- (I) Represent RSU awards, which vest ratably over a three-year period from the grant date. - (2) These amounts include dividend equivalents, accrued through February 28, 2025, of the underlying equity award that will vest if, and when, the RSUs to which such dividend equivalent relate becomes vested. - (3) The fair market value of the RSU and PSU awards is based upon the closing market price of AZZ Common Stock as of February 28, 2025, which was \$96.11. - (4) Amounts in this column represent PSUs granted on April 28, 2023 and April 25, 2024 as indicated, which have a three-year performance period and will vest and become payable, if at all, on the third anniversary of the grant date.
+The amounts in this column also include accrued dividend equivalents through February 28, 2025, that will vest if, and when the PSUs to which such dividend equivalents relate become vested. - (5) These shares represent "Earned PSUs" under the 2014 Plan which were earned over a three-year performance period beginning on March 1, 2022 and ending on February 28, 2025 based on the Company's TSR relative to its industry peer group over the performance period and include accrued dividend equivalents through February 28, 2025, that will vest if, and when the shares to which such dividend equivalents relate become vested.
+Earned PSUs vest on May 9, 2025 subject to the awardee continuing to be an employee through such vesting date.
+For additional information regarding these awards and the associated performance metric, see "Compensation Discussion & Analysis" FY2023 Performance Shares Earned in FY2025." - (6) Mr. Crawford was granted a special sign-on equity award consisting of 3,607 RSUs valued at \$300,000.
+The award was issued on the first day of the open trading window following the Company's release of its FY2025 first quarter financial results.
+The RSUs will vest ratably over two years, with vesting

+EXECUTIVE COMPENSATION TABLES

+- dates on June 3, 2025, and June 3, 2026.
+This amount includes dividend equivalents through February 28, 2025, that will vest if, and when the RSUs to which such dividend equivalents relate become vested. - (7) Mr. Stovall was granted a special sign-on equity award consisting of 18,035 RSUs valued at \$1,500,000.
+The award was issued on the first day of the open trading window following the Company's release of its FY2025 first quarter financial results.
+The RSUs will vest ratably over two years, with vesting dates on May 31, 2025 and May 31, 2026.
+This amount includes dividend equivalents through February 28, 2025, that will vest if, and when the RSUs to which such dividend equivalents relate become vested. - (8) As part of Mr. Schlom's retirement from the Company on November 4, 2024, he will receive payment of the FY2023 PSUs upon vesting on May 9, 2025. - (9) Ms. Moseley did not have any outstanding equity awards as of February 28, 2025 as she was no longer employed by AZZ as of that date.

-Option Exercises and Stock Vested During Fiscal Year 2024
+Option Exercises and Stock Vested During Fiscal Year 2025

-The following table provides information regarding the vesting of RSUs and PSUs by our NEOs during fiscal year 2024.
+The following table provides information regarding the vesting of RSUs and PSUs by our NEOs during fiscal year 2025.
 The Company does not grant options or stock appreciation rights.